morgant/tools-osx/README.md

 ### eject

-`eject` ejects a volume.
+`eject` ejects a volume and all other volumes on the same disk.
 A simpler, shorter wrapper of `diskutil`'s various eject/unmount options and allows specifying either a full path in /Volumes or just the volume name.

 ### trash